symfony-cmf/symfony-cmf-docs/tutorials/installing-configuring-cmf.rst

 Installing and configuring the CMF
 ==================================

-The goal of this tutorial is to install all the CMF components into your application with the minimum necessary configuration.
+The goal of this tutorial is to install all the CMF components with the minimum necessary configuration.
 From there, you can begin incorporating CMF functionality into your application as needed.

 If this is your first encounter with the Symfony CMF it would be a good idea to first take a